SubtleGame

 The nanotube & knot-tying tasks

-To provide training to the player in interacting with the simulations in a gamified setting, encouraging players to lean into their competitive spirit!
+• To provide training to the player in interacting with the simulations in a gamified setting, encouraging players to lean into their competitive spirit!

-To analyse players’ abilities to perform molecular manipulations, such as: calculating the total work done on the molecule as a metric for the ‘goodness’ of a trajectory, and investigating the distribution of completion times across participants as a metric for how difficult the participants found the task
+• To analyse players’ abilities to perform molecular manipulations, such as: calculating the total work done on the molecule as a metric for the ‘goodness’ of a trajectory, and investigating the distribution of completion times across participants as a metric for how difficult the participants found the task

-To produce molecular trajectories for training AI models to perform molecular manipulation tasks in iMD-VR.
+• To produce molecular trajectories for training AI models to perform molecular manipulation tasks in iMD-VR.

-SubtleGame comprises of three parts:
+SubtleGame comprises of two parts:

-A python game manager, consisting of a set of python scripts that handle the behind-the-scenes game logic
+• A python game manager consisting of a set of python scripts that handle the behind-the-scenes game logic

-The NanoVer Rust server is responsible for running the interactive molecular simulations and facilitates communication between the VR client and the python scripts running the game logic.
 The custom VR client is a Unity3D project that handles: the VR logic (via the MetaXR SDKs), the user interfaces, and communicates the state of the player to the python game manager (via the server).
-Finally, the python game manager is a set of python scripts that handles the game logic, e.g. switching simulations, setting molecular visualisations, and on-the-fly calculations for monitoring task progression.

 Publications